Student Guardian (Subclass 590) or Student Guardian Class TU Subclass 590: Tips on visa application

 Your Student Guardian (Subclass 590) visa will cease once your child turned 18, but if your visa ceased before your child turned 18, you will have to reapply for another Student Guardian visa.
 Usually this visa is valid for 5 years or until the child turned 18.

 While you are holding a Student Guardian (Subclass 590) visa, you cannot travel overseas without your child, unless you make alternative welfare arrangements for your child.

 If your child holds a NZ passport, you may not be able to apply for a Student Guardian (Subclass 590) visa because your child does not need to apply for a Student visa (click here to learn more about Student Visa Subclass 500) to study in Australia.

 If you have accompanying child who is under 6, his or her visa will cease when they turned 6.
 Once they turned 6, they must apply for their own Student visa (Subclass 500) to allow them to remain in Australia (and to attend school).

 If you are granted this visa, you may be subjected visa condition 8503 or No Further Stay (click here to learn how to remove this condition).

 If you are in Australia when you apply for this visa, you may be granted a bridging visa to allow you to stay in the country until your application is finalised (click here to learn more about bridging visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you increase your chances of getting an Australia student guardian visa subclass 590 (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more about preventing student visa refusal.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you increase your chances of getting an Australia student guardian visa subclass 590 (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more about preventing student visa refusal.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa